Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Conclusion

 \section{Conclusion}

-This paper introduced a state and input dependent uncertainty model and a corresponding computationally efficient robust receding horizon control law based on convex programming.
-We have shown that the control law is recursively feasible.
-Simulations using a high dimensional satellite system demonstrate that the approach is more versatile than a conservative one by reducing conservatism and thus increasing the set of feasible controller parameters while maintaining performance measures like fuel consumption and computational efficiency.
+This paper introduced a state and input dependent uncertainty model and a corresponding computationally efficient robust receding horizon control law based on second order cone programming.
+We have shown that the control law is recursively feasible and that both open-loop and semi-feedback implementations are possible.
+Simulations of a satellite system demonstrate that the approach is more versatile than RPMC based on an independent uncertainty model.
+The approach, however, is somewhat hampered by the ability to compute a robust controlled invariant set for the system.
+Recent work on controllable set computation for convex optimal control problems has the potential to remove this shortcoming \cite{Dueri2016}.